Moreion/Repo2/readme.txt

 After, type in "python" in command line to ensure you did this correctly.
 You should see stuff.
 Close and reopen Command Prompt.

 STEP THREE
 In your Terminal change your directory (using the "cd" command) to where my program and all its files are.
-For example, if the file is on your Desktop type in: cd C:\Users\(ENTER YOUR COMPUTERS NAME HERE)\Desktop\Tut
+For example, if the file is on your Desktop type in: cd C:\Users\(ENTER YOUR COMPUTERS NAME HERE)\Desktop\Repo2

 STEP FOUR
 We need to install pip.
 So once your in my programs directory, type in: python get-pip.py